 The goal of the autopsy rotation is to gain experience and knowledge about general autopsy techniques including evisceration and general dissection, the hospital-based autopsy and natural disease processes, and a basic introduction into forensic pathology concepts.
 The resident will be able to convey information derived from the autopsy to both hospital clinicians and the general public including family, law enforcement, and other interested agencies.

 Senior residents will gain experience in more advanced autopsy techniques and gain supervisory skills.
 The autopsy service for both resident and senior residents will offer opportunities to hone critical thinking skills.

-The autopsy service performs about 1,300 autopsies and postmortem examinations per year.
-About 86 percent of these are medicolegal cases, and the remainder are based on signed permits on hospital deaths within the Wake Forest Baptist Medical Center.
-This department serves as a regional forensic pathology center for 32 counties in western North Carolina.
-Residents perform hospital autopsies and forensic cases under the supervision of a forensic pathologist.
+The autopsy service performs approximately 1,300 postmortem examinations per year.
+About 86 percent of these are medicolegal cases from the state medical examiner system, and the remainder are hospital autopsies within the Wake Forest Baptist Medical System.

-The department also offers a forensic pathology fellowship.
+- The department offers a forensic pathology fellowship

 - Residents have ample opportunities for publications and presenting cases at national meetings